5 Ways to Get Out of a Rut (and Back in the Game)

 I cried a lot.
 I'm still crying and that too is okay.
 As with feeling my anger, I was equally sad and grieving.
 There is no shame in taking the time to get yourself together.
 Once someone gave me permission, I was able to grieve without guilt.
 So from that point when I wanted to cry, I cried.
 When I was feeling joy, I sat with it.
 I was no longer hiding my sadness away to be more productive and I wasn't trying to stockpile up all my happiness to look like a complete person.

-I gave myself some alone time to decompress
+Give yourself some time to decompress

 In my act to be normal, I tried to fit in more work.
 Working and cleaning my home would give me another excuse say everything was just fine.
 But the work only made the stress more unbearable, and then, I stopped doing the work.
 I started ignoring my responsibilities and then feeling guilty about it.
 I wasn't giving myself a break to relieve the stress of my life, only adding more stress when I tried to ignore it.
 So I took a breather.
 I slept in.
 I let someone else do the dishes for me.
 I gave myself some space to focus on just me, and recharge so I could be more productive.

-I reached out for comfort
+Reach out for comfort

 This was really tough and I didn't want to burden anyone.
 Who has time for me?
 No no was knocking down my door to chat, so if I asked for comfort, no one would be there.
 Well, I was WRONG.
 The moment I texted a friend and asked to talk, she made time for me.
 And it happened over and over.
 The people in your life want to help, but usually, at this age, we all think everyone it too busy.
 We're not.
 We have time for Pokemon Go and Facebook.
 We all certainly have time for a chat with a friend who is feeling lost and in need of a pick-me-up.